-But that’s exactly why Mel, a mum-of-two, has issued a warning about washing machines, after making a ‘disgusting’ discovery.
+But that’s exactly why Mel, a mum-of-two, has issued a warning about washing machines, after making a “disgusting” discovery.

 She first noticed her washing was coming out with a weird scent, and then she discovered that it was because that the inside of the rubber seal was full of mould.
 Mel told Australian website Kidspot, “I had noticed my washing smelt a bit musty when I took it out of the machine but couldn’t work out what it was.

-‘My ex husband asked me if I had checked the rubber seal around the machine.
+“My ex-husband asked me if I had checked the rubber seal around the machine.
 It’s a front loader so when the next load finished, I pulled apart the seal and it was full of brown sludge.
 It was so disgusting it nearly made me vomit.

-‘I was horrified that I had been washing mine and my children’s clothes in mould.
-I had no idea you had to clean out that part of the washing machine.’
+“I was horrified that I had been washing mine and my children’s clothes in mould.
+I had no idea you had to clean out that part of the washing machine.”

 After trying a few different methods, such as trying to remove the mould with baby wipes, she eventually managed to get rid of the smell by doing an empty load with bleach, but the mould stain hasn’t come out.